zml2008/gradle-plugins/README.md

 Applies a few settings that are common across Java projects.
 Most are configurable through the `opinionated` extension.

-- Sets project groupId, version from the root project, and description
+- Sets project groupId, version, and description from the root project
 - Applies the licenser plugin, and if a `LICENSE_HEADER` file is present in the root project, configures all subprojects to use that file.
 - Limits licensing plugin to only java, kotlin, groovy, and scala files, and excludes files (such as generated sources) in the build directory
 - Automatically builds source and javadoc jars